mkashwin/unifiednamespace/05_sparkplugb/README.md

 pytest test/
 ```
 # Deploying the docker container image created for this module
-The docker container image for this module are built and store in the Dockerize module published to <a href="https://github.com/mkashwin/unifiednamespace/pkgs/container/unifiednamespace%2Funs%2Fspb_mapper">Github Container Registry</a>
+The docker container image for this module are built and store in the Dockerize module published to [Github Container Registry](https://github.com/mkashwin/unifiednamespace/pkgs/container/unifiednamespace%2Funs%2Fspb_mapper)

 The way to run the container  is
 ```bash